Stevenic/codepilot/docs/usage.md

 # Codepilot Usage

-Welcome to the usage guide for Codepilot!
+Welcome to the usage guide for Codepilots Command Line Interface (CLI)!
 Codepilot is a powerful programming tool that serves as your expert companion in navigating and understanding your codebase.
 With Codepilot, you can harness the power of AI to get instant answers, suggestions, and insights related to your code.

 Whether you're a beginner looking for guidance or an experienced developer seeking to optimize your workflow, Codepilot is here to assist you.
 From providing code snippets and examples to helping you troubleshoot issues and explore different parts of your codebase, Codepilot is your go-to resource for code-related queries.

-In this guide, we'll walk you through the installation process, getting started with Codepilot, utilizing its features, customizing its behavior, and contributing to its development.
+In this guide, we'll walk you through the installation process, getting started with Codepilot, utilizing its features, and customizing its behavior.
 Let's dive in and unlock the full potential of Codepilot!

 ## Installation